European court says Google must respect 'right to be forgotten'

 The case highlighted the struggle in cyberspace between free speech advocates and supporters of privacy rights who say people should have the "right to be forgotten" - meaning that they should be able to remove their digital traces from the Internet.

-It creates technical challenges as well as potential extra costs for companies like Google, the world's no. 1 search engine, and Facebook.
+It creates both technical challenges and potential extra costs for companies like Google, the world's no.1 search engine, and Facebook.

 Google can be required to remove data that are "inadequate, irrelevant or no longer relevant, or excessive in relation to the purposes for which they were processed and in the light of the time that has elapsed," said judges at the Luxembourg-based court.
 The ECJ said the rights of people whose privacy has been infringed outweighed the general public interest.